A year ago, Mayor Stephanie Rawlings-Blake and her senior staff got a memo that must have astonished them.

 It is important to note that McClintock’s office did not apparently interview Singleton, Thomaskutty or Rawlings-Blake, which might have shed more light on this foggy tale of clashing agendas.

-Still, the report’s detailed narrative, gleaned in part from emails exchanged by some of the parties, offers useful pointers about how not to botch-up a good idea.
+Still, the report’s detailed narrative, gleaned from emails exchanged by some of the parties, offers useful pointers about how not to botch-up a good idea.

 Singleton said his team he could install the technology faster and cheaper than Pratt’s ponderous RFP (request for proposals) approach.
 By April, Singleton was boasting that he had been tasked by no less than the mayor herself “to deploy VOIP across Baltimore City.”
 (Unfortunately, there is no correspondence from the mayor indicating whether this was braggadocio or fact.)